-Other factors that has a major influence on decompression are the ability to determine proper deco, to mantain the deco stops and the ability to responponse any emergency.
+Other factors that have a major influence on decompression is the ability to determine proper deco, to maintain the deco stops and the ability to response any emergency.

-Before continuing to the exmaple, take a look at the other posts for review
+Before continuing to the example, look at the other posts for review

 - Depth Range 24m (80′)- 51m(170′)